 Late Pick-Up Fee: Families who establish a habitual pattern of late pick‐ups may be subject to late fees and will be notified in advance.
-Fee is $5.00 if you are more than 15 minutes late.
+Fee is $5.00 per 15 mins if you are more than 15 minutes late.

 We are currently operating as an LLC with the intention of shifting into a nonprofit in the near future and we intend to create a scholarship fund at that time.
 We feel strongly about making this kind of program affordable to families of all income levels and we look forward to offering scholarship assistance for those who need it.